druid-io/druid-io.github.io/docs/latest/ingestion/stream-push.md

 Batch re-ingestion also gives you the option to re-ingest your data if you needed to revise it for any reason.

+### Deployment Notes

+Stream ingestion may generate a large number of small segments because it's difficult to optimize the segment size at ingestion time.
+The number of segments will increase over time, and this might cuase the query performance issue.

+Details on how to optimize the segment size can be found on [Segment size optimization](../operations/segment-optimization.html).

 ## Documentation

 Tranquility documentation be found [here](https://github.com/druid-io/tranquility/blob/master/README.md).